Acting Like That

 "Acting Like That" is a song by English musician Yungblud featuring American musicians Machine Gun Kelly and Travis Barker, released on 2 December 2020 as the sixth single from the former's second studio album Weird!.

 Background

 The song was written about a night the two vocalists spent together after the death of the mutual friend Juice Wrld.
 According to Yungblud, despite being saddened by the event, they cheered one another up by deciding that they were "way too cool to be acting like that".
 The following morning, they wrote the song.

 The song is the third collaboration between the three musicians, following 2019's "I Think I'm Okay" and 2020's "Body Bag", which also featured Bert McCracken.
-The release of the song was announced on 30 November 2020, which was followed by Yungblud began releasing teasers for the song on social media in the following days.
+The release of the song was announced on 30 November 2020, which was followed by Yungblud releasing teasers for the song on social media in the following days.

-The song was officially released on 3 December 2020, as the sixth single from Yungblud's second studio album Weird!.
+The song was officially released on 3 December 2020, as the sixth single from the album.